EngineeringSeptember 27, 2022

 Snowflake also offers native support for all semi-structured data formats without compromising completeness, performance, or flexibility.

 Relational databases assume that all data records consistently adhere to a set of columns that are defined by the database schema.
-This static data model offers advantages such as indices and pruning but breaks down when incoming data records don’t follow a defined database schema.
+This static data model offers advantages such as indices and pruning, but breaks down when incoming data records don’t follow a defined database schema.

 Today, machine learning models automatically generate a large chunk of business data in semi-structured data formats like JSON and XML.
 Traditional databases often can’t handle these data records because they do not follow a specified database schema.

 To deal with these limitations, data teams force-fitted semi-structured data into a schema.
-But this approach resulted in the loss of information and flexibility.
+But this approach results in the loss of information and flexibility.
 Also, adding new fields to the schema caused the existing data pipelines to misbehave.
 As an improvement to this, some databases began to treat semi-structured data as a special complex object.
 But users could not easily search, index, or load these special objects.
 So, even this approach led to performance tradeoffs.

 Snowflake’s VARIANT data type allows users to store semi-structured data records in a native form inside a relational table.
 Users can easily load semi-structured data into a table with Snowflake’s VARIANT data type.
 Users can use this schema-less storage option for all JSON, Avro, XML, and Parquet data records.
 This VARIANT data type allows users to load semi-structured data directly into Snowflake without defining a schema, losing information, or creating performance lags.